bridge-intelligence-lab/fin-feast/docs/SECURITY.md

 # Security & Secrets

-This document covers secrets handling, Redis exposure, and basic hygiene for this POC.
+This document covers secrets handling, Redis exposure, and basic hygiene for this project.

 ## Secrets handling
 - Polygon API key is loaded from `.env` (`POLYGON_API_KEY`)